umdwr/teachinghub/source/guides/speech/spch102.rst

 Course Description
 ------------------
-Speech 102 explores the fundamentals of organizing, preparing, and delivering speeches in a variety of public forums.
+Speech 102 explores the fundamentals of conceptulaizing, organizing, preparing, rehearsing, and delivering speeches in a variety of public forums.

 Course Design
 -------------
 SPCH 102 is a skills-building course and allows students repeated opportunities to work through the speech process.
 The assignment-based design engages Blooms Taxonomy from comprehension to creation a minimum of five times.
 Reading, discussion, and quizzes occur throughout the course to enhance memory and understanding of core concepts.
 Peer coaching and/or review, as well as post-presentation journaling enhance analysis and evaluation.

-For online version, students should speak to a live audience in a public setting for the informative and persuasive assignments.
-Live audiences should consist of no less than five adults or peers.
-If space is available, online instructors may explore a hybrid model.
+For an online version, students should speak to a live audience in a public setting for the informative and persuasive assignments.
+Live audiences may be created from the class, from authentic situations, or from adult acquaintances.
+Live presentations may take place over a synchronous platform (like Zoom) or may be captured via video in a non-virtual space.
+The audience should consist of no less than five adults and/or peers.

+If space is classroom space is available, online instructors may explore a hybrid model.

 .. admonition:: Sample Syllabus

     * `Sample Syllabus <https://olemiss.box.com/s/njc7x7ytx9su5vw5oziwf8nh7cegilty>`_
     * `Sample Calendar <https://olemiss.box.com/s/saw6o04eck9cr9vpkwsp5372dzh9n3bp>`_.

-Required Course Materials
+Textbook
 -------------------------
 O’Haire, D., Rubenstein, H., & Stewart, R. (2019). *A pocket guide to public *speaking* (6th ed.).
 Bedford/St. Martin’s.